Vital events. Spontaneous and induced abortions

 Age – the age of the person stated in full years at the time of the event, i.e. the age at last birthday.

-Legal abortion – legal termination of pregnancy at the request of the pregnant woman.
+Voluntary termination of pregnancy — legal termination of pregnancy, performed at the request of the pregnant woman before week 12 of pregnancy (ICD-10 code O04).

 Abortions registered in health care institutions in Estonia, whereby the woman is a permanent resident of Estonia